 You can calculate your BMI (Body Mass Index) by dividing your weight by your height.
 It is one way of finding out if you are really overweight, or if you are the right weight for your height.

-If you’d like to use Online Body Mass Calculators to find out your BMI, you can get them from:
+Moreover, if you’d like to use Online Body Mass Calculators to find out your BMI, you can get them from:

-The National Heart Lung & Blood Institute (Based in USA)
+National Heart Lung & Blood Institute (Based in USA)

 Centers for Disease Control and Prevention (Based in USA)